 Many researchers have developed supervised learning methods to produce classifiers that use a sample's gene expression profile to predict if that sample belongs to a known class or not. van't Veer et al. (2002) uses one such technique to try to predict the clinical outcome of breast cancer - i.e., predict whether a patient will remain disease-free for a certain period of time.
-They first hand-selected 231 genes (of the 25,000 genes on the microarray) that were significantly associated with the disease outcome, based on all samples, then ranked these genes based on the magnitude of their respective correlation coefficient.
+They first hard-selected 231 genes (of the 25, 000 genes on the microarray) that were significantly associated with the disease outcome, based on all samples, then ranked these genes based on the magnitude of the correlation coefficient.
 They then sequentially added the top 5 remaining genes (based on this ranking), each time evaluating the quality of the current gene set by the cross-validation classification accuracy of the classifier based on that subset.
 They obtained an accuracy of 83% using 70 of these genes.

 Unfortunately, the authors selected the features (genes) by looking at the entire dataset.
 Instead, they should have done the feature selection within each cross-validation fold.
 When this correction, their prediction accuracy went down by 10%, to 73% (Molla et al., 2004).

-We will use this BreastCancer dataset in our studies (see P_1 in Table 1 below1), and also use "in-fold feature selection".
+We will use this Breast Cancer dataset in our studies (see $P_1$ in Table 4 below), and also use "in-fold feature selection".

-Golub et al. (1999) developed another method for class prediction: They first find the genes whose expression values were strongly correlated with the class to be predicted, then developed a method, "neighborhood analysis", to define an "idealized expression pattern", corresponding to a gene that is uniformly high in one class and uniformly low in the other.
-They then select and use a subset of informative genes, chosen based on their correlation with the class label.
-Each informative gene casts a weighted vote, which are added to determine the winning class as well as a "prediction strength".
+Golub et al. (1999) developed another method for class prediction: They first find the genes whose expression values were strongly correlated with the class distinction to be predicted, then developed a method, "neighborhood analysis", to define an "idealized expression pattern", corresponding to a gene that is uniformly high in one class and uniformly low in the other.
+Then they use a fixed subset of "informative genes", chosen based on their correlation with the class distinction.
+Each informative gene casts a weighted vote, which are summed to determine the winning class as well as a "prediction strength".
 They applied their method to a human leukemia database, producing a predictor for AML versus ALL class prediction.
-This predictor made strong prediction for 29 of the 34 samples, achieving an accuracy of 100% for those 29 samples.
-Notice this was "training set accuracy"; we provide generalization error for an extension of this dataset, D_3 .
-They then use their neighborhood analysis system to predict response to chemotherapy (a prognostic task), but found no informative genes, and found no evidence of a strong multi-gene expression signature correlated with clinical outcome.
-We report our result on this data set (P_2) in Section 4.
+This predictor made strong prediction for 29 of the 34 samples, and the accuracy was 100% for those 29 samples.
+Notice this was "training set accuracy"; we provide generalization error for an extension of this dataset, $D_3$ .

+They they tried to use their neighborhood analysis system to predict response to chemotherapy (a prognostic task), but found no informative genes, and found no evidence of a strong multi-gene expression signature correlated with clinical outcome.
+We report our result on this data set ( $P_2$ ) in Section 4.

-Singh et al. (2002) also used a nearest neighbor (k-NN) approach, with gene selection, to predict the class label of prostate cancer samples (D_4).
+Singh et al. (2002) also used a nearest neighbor (k-NN) approach, with gene selection, to predict the class label of prostate cancer samples $(D_4)$ .
 They then used the same approach to predict the clinical outcome, and here obtained 90% accuracy for a 5-gene model with 2 nearest neighbors.